 You can also add your "snaps" to your "story" to show people what you do throughout the course of a 24-hour period.
 Unlike regular "snaps", ones added to your "story" stay there for at least 24 hours, and your friends can view them as many times as they want!
 You can also check out stories from other famous companies and organizations!

 Snapchat is free to download and use.
-You can sign up for an account and use all the features of the Snapchat app, 100% free!
+You can sign up for an account and use all the features of the app, 100% free!
 At one time, Snapchat used to charge users to access additional filters, but they have since made these features free by increasing the number of ads and sponsored content shown within the app.

 Snapchat was created by Evan Spiegel, Bobby Murphy, and Reggie Brown.
 In spring 2011, Spiegel presented the idea for a selfie app that would let users send images that would disappear after being opened.
 Spiegel et al first launched the app with the name “Picaboo” in July 2011, and relaunched it 2 months later with the name Snapchat.

 Since then, Snapchat has skyrocketed in popularity.
 More features have been added, including the ability to post “stories,” and the ability to add filters and stickers to your photo and video messages.
 In 2014, the ability to make voice and video calls was introduced.
-Snapchat is now one of the most popular messaging apps available.
+It is now one of the most popular messaging apps available.

 There are some not-so-great thing about Snapchat as well.
 One of them is that the app is made for mobile devices, so you can’t use it on your desktop or laptop computer.
-Some people also may not enjoy the fact that messages on Snapchat disappear so quickly – if you’re not ready, a snap could disappear before you’ve had the chance to take it all in.
+Some people also may not enjoy the fact that messages disappear so quickly – if you’re not ready, a snap could disappear before you’ve had the chance to take it all in.

 Maybe Snapchat doesn’t sound right for you.
 If that’s the case, don’t worry – we can suggest some other apps like Snapchat that work for you!
 If security and privacy are most important to you, Wickr or Dust might be good choices.
 If you want something like Snapchat that you can use on your desktop computer, try out Telegram.
 Other great alternatives include WeChat and Clipchat.
 You can learn more about all of these websites and apps in our apps like Snapchat article here.